-- Currently be an undergraduate accounting student at Washburn University and: - Have senior standing as defined by Washburn University. - Have completed AC 224 Financial Accounting, AC 225 Managerial Accounting, AC 321 Intermediate Financial Accounting I, AC 322 Intermediate Financial Accounting II, AC 325 Cost Accounting and AC 330 Accounting Information Systems (or equivalent from AACSB accredited colleges or universities) with a minimum of 2.8 GPA on a 4 point scale. - Have earned a minimum undergraduate grade point average of at least 3.0 on a 4 point scale. - Have been admitted to the Washburn University School of Business. - Submit a completed application to the Washburn MAcc Program.
+- Currently be a senior undergraduate accounting student at Washburn University or have previously been awarded a Washburn University accounting degree and: - Have completed AC 224 Financial Accounting, AC 225 Managerial Accounting, AC 321 Intermediate Financial Accounting I, AC 322 Intermediate Financial Accounting II, AC 325 Cost Accounting and AC 330 Accounting Information Systems with a minimum of 2.8 GPA on a 4 point scale. - Have earned a minimum undergraduate grade point average of at least 3.0 on a 4 point scale. - Have been admitted to the Washburn University School of Business. - Submit a completed application to the Washburn MAcc Program.
 This application is completed online and is found at www.applyweb.com/washburn/index.ftl.
-The application form will provide for the submission of the academic transcripts, letters of reference, and collection of the \$40.00 application fee.
+The application form will provide for the submission of the academic transcripts.
+A waiver code for the application fee is available.